01binary/360-video-pipeline/README.md

 * Create a new sequence from this footage.
 * Clip the footage to the exact beginning of the performance, and leave a few seconds after the performance to capture applause and the performer(s) thanking the audience.

-I never cut in the middle when recording performances, unless it's a reel for Instagram - see **Encoding Flat Video** section for more information about that.
+I never cut in the middle when recording performances, unless it's a reel for Instagram - see **Encoding Projected Video** section for more information about that.

 ## Mixing and Mastering Audio